 BitBucket: Spear Your Audience’s Language

-A company with a strong name that resonates with its audience is destined for success.
+A company with a firm name that resonates with its audience is destined for success.
 Using the most foundational term in your business name—the bit is the basic unit of information in computing—is a simple yet brilliant idea.
-If you own a tech company and you’re working on SaaS customer onboarding and building loyal brand advocates through your core product, you might want to revisit its key elements and play off of industry words.
+If you own a tech company and you’re working on SaaS customer onboarding and building loyal brand advocates through your core product, you might want to revisit its essential elements and play off of industry words.
 BitBucket is an excellent example of this.

 Your Name Can Define Your Success

 A great name speaks for itself.
 And to find the right one for your company, you need to invest time and effort.
-Brainstorm words and phrases that are related to your brand, and your personal values.
+Brainstorm words and phrases that are related to your brand and your values.
 Run your name ideas by your friends, use a thesaurus, and take advantage of a business name generator to devise a shortlist of ideas.

 From there, you are ready for prime time.